Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ```
 Note: if your computer does not have multi-GPU nor TPU these tests are skipped.

+For convenience, you can use also your own CircleCI building which will be triggered witch each your commit.
+ This is useful if you do not border yourself with testing against all required dependencies version.
+ To do you, just login to [CircleCI](https://app.circleci.com/) and enable your forked project in dashboard, all rest is ready...

 ### Pull Request

 We are welcoming any useful contribution.
 For the convinece we draw a recommended workflow: